 Dr. O’Donnell, who began her science teaching career in Virginia public schools, is still in the classroom today, serving on the part-time faculty of the GWU Physics Department.
 Carol is the proud mother of four children and the wife of a 30-year veteran special.

 Jacob is an established quantum physicist who has, amongst other achievements, set the world record for quantum teleportation.
-He founded ScienceAtHome to create an online gaming platform that democratizes science by turning scientific problems into engaging games.
-Now, with the help of gamers around the world, Jacob aspires to create a quantum computer and turn social science inside out with massive multiplayer games.
+He founded ScienceAtHome to create an online platform that democratizes science by turning research problems into engaging games.
+Now, with the help of gamers around the world, Jacob aspires to better understand the difference between human and artificial intelligence and how interfaces can be created to make optimal use of both.
+In addition, he is establishing a global effort to link citizen science with the core school curriculum in order to foster students' love of learning and curiosity for how the world works while empowering them to contribute to cutting edge research.

 Join the Conversation